- Describe health and sexual concerns during adolescence

 Adequate adolescent nutrition is necessary for optimal growth and development.
 Dietary choices and habits established during adolescence greatly influence future health, yet many studies report that teens consume few fruits and vegetables and are not receiving the calcium, iron, vitamins, or minerals necessary for healthy development.

-One of the reasons for poor nutrition is anxiety about body image, which is a person’s idea of how his or her body looks.
+One of the reasons for poor nutrition is anxiety about body image, which is a person’s idea of how their body looks.
 The way adolescents feel about their bodies can affect the way they feel about themselves as a whole.
 Few adolescents welcome their sudden weight increase, so they may adjust their eating habits to lose weight.
 Adding to the rapid physical changes, they are simultaneously bombarded by messages, and sometimes teasing, related to body image, appearance, attractiveness, weight, and eating that they encounter in the media, at home, and from their friends/peers (both in person and via social media).

 Much research has been conducted on the psychological ramifications of body image on adolescents.
 Modern day teenagers are exposed to more media on a daily basis than any generation before them.
 Recent studies have indicated that the average teenager watches roughly 1500 hours of television per year, and 70% use social media multiple times a day.
 As such, modern day adolescents are exposed to many representations of ideal, societal beauty.
 The concept of a person being unhappy with their own image or appearance has been defined as “body dissatisfaction.”
 In teenagers, body dissatisfaction is often associated with body mass, low self-esteem, and atypical eating patterns.
 Scholars continue to debate the effects of media on body dissatisfaction in teens.
 What we do know is that two-thirds of U.S. high school girls are trying to lose weight and one-third think they are overweight, while only one-sixth are actually overweight (MMWR, June 10, 2016).